 - And here's all you need to know about the Samsung Galaxy Fold

-There are compromises for that lower cost, of course.
-The S10e doesn’t get some of some of the neat features in its pricier siblings, like an in-screen fingerprint sensor, curved screen sides or a telephoto lens.
-These sorts of features will undoubtedly show up in more handsets in 2019, so it’ll be curious to see if their exclusion gives you flagship phone envy.
+Naturally, there are compromises for that lower cost.
+The S10e doesn’t get some of some of the neat features packed in its pricier siblings, like an in-screen fingerprint sensor, curved screen sides or a telephoto lens.
+These perks have indeed appeared in more handsets in 2019, like the Huawei P30 and OnePlus 7 Pro, so it’ll be curious to see if their exclusion gives you flagship phone envy.

 But we doubt you’ll be too jealous.
-The Galaxy S10e is a lovely one-hand-friendly phone that with top-of-the-line specs to match.
+The Galaxy S10e is a one-hand-friendly phone with outstanding specs to match - a combo that will endear the handset to you.
 Its 5.8-inch all-screen display is easy to hold and its chipset is fast enough that it’ll compete with other flagships for years to come, even if its compromises in display resolution and camera fall short of the Samsung Galaxy S10 and Galaxy S10 Plus.

 Samsung Galaxy S10e price and release date